The iPhone/iPad error 4013/4014, or the iTunes error 4013/4014 often happens when users are trying to:

 1. Fix Error 4013/4014 in Recovery Mode/DFU Mode

-If iTunes keep showing 4013 error or 4014 error and couldn't upgrade or restore your iPhone, iPad, you should restore/update the device with system recovery software, such as FonePaw iOS System Recovery.
+If iTunes keep showing 4013 error or 4014 error and couldn't upgrade or restore your iPhone, iPad, you can give up iTunes and turn to a system recovery software, such as FonePaw iOS System Recovery.

 The software can automatically detect and repair system problems on your iPhone/iPad.
 For those who run into 4013/4014 error when restoring iPhone/iPad stuck at red/blue screen, the software can fix two problems in one time: getting iPhone out of the red or blue screen as well as fixing iTunes errors.